Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Results

 \subsection{Comparison Between Irregularity Function and Cross-Section Integration Methods}

 The irregularity function method described in Sec.~\ref{subsec:Irreg_funcs} was then compared to the cross-section integration method outlined in Sec.~\ref{subsec:CS_integration}, by calculating Westcott $g$ factors for the same set of comparator isotopes as in Table~\ref{Table:References_comparison}.
-The results of these calculations, which were performed using the \texttt{WestcottFactors} toolkit developed as part of this study, are shown in Table~\ref{Table:Irregularity_comparison}.
-Here, resonance parameters and cross sections were taken from ENDF/B-VIII.1 \citep{Brown18,Nobre24} for both sets of $g$-factor calculations.
-For comparison, the values of $g_{w}$ from the IAEA \textit{Database of Prompt Gamma Rays from Slow Neutron Capture for Elemental Analysis} (\citep{IAEA}) and the PGAA Handbook (\citep{Molnar}) for Maxwellian neutron spectra with the same temperatures are included.
+The results of these calculations, which were performed using the \texttt{WestcottFactors} toolkit developed as part of this work, are shown in Table~\ref{Table:Irregularity_comparison}.
+Here, resonance parameters and cross sections were taken from ENDF/B-VIII.1~\citep{Brown18,Nobre24} for both sets of $g$-factor calculations.
+For comparison, the values of $g_T$ from the IAEA \textit{Database of Prompt Gamma Rays from Slow Neutron Capture for Elemental Analysis}~(\citep{IAEA}) and the PGAA Handbook~(\citep{Molnar}) for Maxwellian neutron spectra with the same temperatures $T$ are included.

-While the Westcott $g$ factors in Table~\ref{Table:Irregularity_comparison} for some isotopes, such as $^{83}$Kr and $^{115}$In, show little difference between the irregularity function and cross-section integration methods, these isotopes also have the closest to $1/v$ behavior of the irregular nuclei used in this comparison.
-This is evident from the fact that their Westcott $g$ factors are within 4\% percent of unity for Maxwellian temperatures between 100-600~K.
+While the Westcott $g$ factors in Table~\ref{Table:Irregularity_comparison} show little difference between the irregularity function and cross-section integration methods for some isotopes, such as $^{83}$Kr and $^{115}$In, these isotopes also have the closest to $1/v$ behavior of the irregular nuclei used in this comparison.
+This is evident from the fact that their Westcott $g$ factors are within 1\% percent of unity for Maxwellian temperatures between 100-600~K.